ELF Unit and Pre-Prep

 Tel: 01757 618248

 The ELF Unit and Pre-Prep are situated on the main school site, in the Shipley building.
-With one large, light and airy classroom, which can be converted into 3 classrooms, depending on activities during the working day, offering a safe outdoor play area and more modern facilities, this is a fantastic place for the Pre-School and Pre-Prep children to begin their school careers, providing a safe, happy and stimulating environment.
+The ELF Unit comprises of one large, light and airy classroom, which can be converted into 2 classrooms, depending on activities during the working day.
+We offer a safe, secure yet stimulating outdoor environment.
+A fantastic place for the Early Years and Pre-Prep children to begin their school journey.

 ELF Unit – Early Learning Foundation Unit (Ages 3-5)